 Cost Comparison

-When considering cost, plywood is generally less expensive than LVL.
-The difference in price is largely due to LVL’s higher strength and specialized production process.
+In terms of pricing, plywood is typically cheaper than LVL.
+The higher cost is mainly due to LVL’s greater strength and its advanced production process.

 Which is Better for Specific Projects ?